Euclidean algorithm: Euclidean domains

 The fundamental theorem of arithmetic applies to any Euclidean domain: Any number from a Euclidean domain can be factored uniquely into irreducible elements.
 Any Euclidean domain is a unique factorization domain (UFD), although the converse is not true.
 The Euclidean domains and the UFD's are subclasses of the GCD domains, domains in which a greatest common divisor of two numbers always exists.
 In other words, a greatest common divisor may exist (for all pairs of elements in a domain), although it may not be possible to find it using a Euclidean algorithm.
 A Euclidean domain is always a principal ideal domain (PID), an integral domain in which every ideal is a principal ideal.
 Again, the converse is not true: not every PID is a Euclidean domain.

 The unique factorization of Euclidean domains is useful in many applications.
 For example, the unique factorization of the Gaussian integers is convenient in deriving formulae for all Pythagorean triples and in proving Fermat's theorem on sums of two squares.
 Unique factorization was also a key element in an attempted proof of Fermat's Last Theorem published in 1847 by Gabriel Lamé, the same mathematician who analyzed the efficiency of Euclid's algorithm, based on a suggestion of Joseph Liouville.
 Lamé's approach required the unique factorization of numbers of the form x + ωy, where x and y are integers, and ω = e^{2iπ/n} is an nth root of 1, that is, ω^{n} = 1.
 Although this approach succeeds for some values of n (such as n = 3, the Eisenstein integers), in general such numbers do not factor uniquely.
 This failure of unique factorization in some cyclotomic fields led Ernst Kummer to the concept of ideal numbers and, later, Richard Dedekind to ideals.

 Unique factorization of quadratic integers

 Distribution of Eisenstein primes u + vω in the complex plane, with norms less than 500.
 The number ω is a cube root of 1.

+Golden integer units (hollow circles) and primes (filled circles), along with zero (+) and composite numbers (×), with each golden integer plotted at coordinates (a + ωb, a + '̅'̅ω̅'̅'̅b).
+The number ω = (1 + √5)/2 is the golden ratio and '̅'̅ω̅'̅'̅ = (1 − √5)/2 is its algebraic conjugate.